×

 What do people appreciate most about the culture in Norway?

 "The beautiful nature and the lush green surroundings.
 Although, I have to admit that it can get tedious sometimes, as I am used to the extravagant city life with skyscrapers at every corner and streets bustling with people.
 I love the seafood here.
-I like how people are very independent," remarked one member in Bergen.
+I like how people are very independent," explained one foreigner living in Bergen, Norway.

 View More Answers